deadbok/groenholdt.net/content/Computers/OpenWRT/medion-nas-openwrt.md

 Configuring the sources.
 ------------------------

+I have configured a lot of stuff, that I am not using right now, as modules, so that I can later install them if I find a need.
+This increases the build time, so it is a trade off compared to building just the packages that you want right now.
 You can download my [configuration file]($LOCALURL/openwrt-config), and use it as a basis for your own configuration.